TezTech/tezd-install/README.md

 ## Tezos Daemon Install

+Follow these instructions to quickly and easilly setup a working tezos-node with minimal bootstrapping time.
+We utilize the QuckSync script by TzDutch to speed this up.
+Once installed, you can utilise the tezos-client commands via tezd client.

+We have also included a proxy server in nodejs.
+This setup is perfect to run remote nodes.
+Currently, baking can be done but it is not handled by the tezd script.

 **Update distro - currently only Ubuntu 16.04 is supported, but we are looking to expand this**
 ```
 sudo apt-get update && apt-get dist-upgrade -y